Robinette’s Apple Haus & Winery

 Who Is Covered?

-Every Robinette’s employee is protected by Workers’ Compensation.
+Every Robinette’s employee is protected by Workers’ Compensation with the exception of the owners.

 Robinette’s pays a percentage of its payroll to the Unemployment Compensation Fund according to Robinette’s employment history.
 If you become unemployed, you may be eligible for unemployment compensation, under certain conditions, for a limited period of time.
 Unemployment compensation provides temporary income for workers who have lost their jobs.
 To be eligible you must have earned a certain amount and be willing and able to work.
 You should apply for benefits through your local State Unemployment Office as soon as possible.